Night Family: Themes and cultural references

-Soundtrack

 Ratings and critical reception

 The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average score of 8.3/10 based on 7 reviews.

-Night Family was watched by 300,000 people in the United States.
+"Night Family" was watched by roughly 300,000 people in the United States.

 This episode was generally well received, like the first three episodes of the season.
 Corey Plante of Inverse compared the episode to the 2019 Jordan Peele film Us and the made-for-streaming series Severance.
 He appreciated the heavy horror themes of the episode, which he says was accentuated by Ryan Elder's score.
 Den of Geek author Joe Matar said that the story being set in the Smith household and featuring the entire Smith family worked well.
 Matar continued that the science fiction concepts worked well because the family drama, which he says was lacking in seasons 4-5, worked in collaboration.
 Collider's Marco Vito Oddo wrote that it was the most lacking episode of the season thus far, but still explored the "absurd limits of a simple plot".
 In their 'A'-graded review of the episode, Richard Urquiza of winteriscoming.net, a subsidiary of FanSided, stated that it was the best episode of the season so far, with comedy, a funny story, and a neat concept.
 Maik Zehrfeld gave a 4/5 star review, writing that the opening was too akin to Family Guy, but it picked up as it continued, showing a domino effect narrative structure and a "catchy story".